rabbitmq/rabbitmq-website/site/memory.md

 ## <a id="paging" class="anchor" href="#paging">Configuring the Paging Threshold</a>

+This section **is obsolete** or not applicable for [quorum queues](./quorum-queues.html), [streams](./streams.html) and classic queues storage version 2 (CQv2).
+All of them actively move data to disk and do not generally accumulate a significant backlog of messages in memory.

-Before the broker hits the high watermark and blocks publishers, it will attempt to free up memory by instructing queues to page their contents out to disc.
+Before the broker hits the high watermark and blocks publishers, it will attempt to free up memory by instructing CQv1 queues to page their contents out to disc.
 Both persistent and transient messages will be paged out (the persistent messages will already be on disc but will be evicted from memory).